 Date to SCH: December 2009

-Other Details About Me: I have Cerebral Palsy [and have been weaned off] epilepsy [medication].
+Other Details About Me: I have cerebral palsy.
 I have a quiet, sweet nature and a beautiful smile.

 Spread the word, sponsor a child!
 It is so worth it.